Skip to main content

 Overview

-Entry of pyruvate into the citric acid cycle leading to the aerobic production of energy and intermediates for biosynthesis is a key metabolic step.
-Hence both the pyruvate dehydrogenase complex and key enzymes in the cycle are targets for regulation.
+The entry of pyruvate into the citric acid cycle leading to the aerobic production of energy and intermediates for biosynthesis is a key metabolic step.
+Hence, both the pyruvate dehydrogenase complex and key enzymes in the cycle are targets for regulation.
 This occurs through substrate availability, product inhibition, allosteric effectors, and post-translational modifications of key enzymes in the pathway.
-A summary figure showing key regulators is shown in Figure \(\PageIndex{1}\).
+Figure \(\PageIndex{1}\) shows a summary figure of key regulators.

 TCA_WedgeDashViewReg2.svg